huynhtrankhanh/CoqCP/docs/InternalImperativeLanguage.md

 )
 ```

 The first two parameters are the module name and the array mapping, respectively.
+The module name isn't a string, it is written without quotes.
 The two remaining variables are the procedure name and the preset variables.

 **Array mapping:** When calling a procedure in another module, you have to supply the module with all the arrays it declares in its `environment` block.
 This creates a mapping between the arrays in the external module and the arrays in the current module.
 When calling a procedure in another module, that external module can't create arrays on its own.